Hi

 Nadia (she/her) is a reporter and producer for Reveal, from the Center for Investigative Reporting: the nation’s first investigative journalism nonprofit.
 The podcast is a winner of multiple Peabody, duPont, Emmy & Murrow awards — and has been described by The New Yorker as “a knockout… pleasure to listen to, even as we seethe.”

-Nadia has worked on a range of investigative stories from the Big Lie, immigration, the Post-Roe healthcare crisis, gun violence, and more.
+Nadia has worked on a range of investigative stories touching on all sorts of issues, such as elections, immigration, healthcare, geopolitics, gun violence, and more.
 Most notably, she co-reported and produced the historical investigation Forty Acres and a Lie, exploring a reparation that wasn’t — and the wealth gap that remains.
-The project was a finalist for the 2025 Pulitzer Prize, and the winner of a duPont-Columbia Award, a National Magazine Award and an Investigative Reporters & Editors Award.
+The project was a finalist for the 2025 Pulitzer Prize, and the winner of an Edward R. Murrow Award, a duPont-Columbia Award, and a National Magazine Award.

 Before she landed at Reveal, Nadia was a reporter, producer and host with the NPR station in Austin, Texas (where she also won some awards and stuff).
 Even more impressive, she once conducted an entire interview while riding a mule.
 Nadia is an Aquarius Sun, Pisces Moon and Aquarius Rising.
 She and her friends are happy to explain to you what that means ad nauseam.